MyJobGlasses/time_turner/README.md

 # TimeTurner

-TimeTurner is a gem that generates random dates according to specific criteria.
+TimeTurner is a gem that generates random dates based on relative constraints.

 ## Installation